-Orkla's Corporate Assembly was discontinued in 2013 in accordance with the agreement entered into with the employee unions.
-Consequently, the General Meeting elects shareholder-elected members to the Board directly.
+The General Meeting elects shareholder-elected members to the Board.
 The composition of the Board of Directors is intended to serve the interests of all the shareholders and meet the company's need for competence, capacity and diversity.
-The Board's composition meets the requirements of the Norwegian Code of Practice for Corporate Governance as regards Board members' independence of the company's executive management, main shareholders and material business relationships.
-Two of the Board members are defined as non-independent of the company's main shareholders.
-All the Board members are defined as independent of the company's executive management or material business relationships.
+The Board's composition satisfies the requirements of the Norwegian Code of Practice for Corporate Governance as regards Board members' independence of the company's management, main shareholders and material business relationships.

+One of the Board members is defined as non-independent of the company's main shareholders.
+All the Board members are defined as independent of the company's management or material business relationships.
 There are few instances in which Board members are disqualified from considering Board matters.
 Representatives of the executive management are not members of the company's Board of Directors.

 Under Article 5 of Orkla's Articles of Association, the Chair and the other shareholder-elected members of the Board may be elected for a term of up to two years.
-Since 2007, however, a term of one year for shareholder-elected members and deputy members has been adopted, on the grounds that an annual assessment of the overall composition of the Board will ensure greater flexibility.
+Over a long period of time, however, a term of one year for shareholder-elected members and deputy members has been applied, on the grounds that an annual assessment of the overall composition of the

+Board will ensure greater flexibility.
 There are no other provisions in the Articles of Association governing the appointment and replacement of Board members.

-In 2017, the General Meeting introduced an arrangement whereby part of the fee paid to the shareholder-elected Board members must be used to purchase Orkla shares, with a view to strengthening the shared financial interests of shareholders and Board members.
-A more detailed description of the number of Orkla shares owned by each member of the Board, the members' background, qualifications and term of service, whether they are independent, how long they have been an Orkla Board member, how many Board meetings they have attended, and whether they have any material functions in other companies and organisations is provided on page 271-282.
+In 2017, the General Meeting introduced an arrangement whereby part of the fee paid to the shareholder-elected Board members must be used to purchase Orkla shares.
+The purpose of this arrangement is to strengthen the shared financial interests of shareholders and Board members.

+More information regarding Board members is provided on page 320.

-Under Norwegian law and in accordance with Orkla's current system of corporate democracy, Group employees have the right to elect four members of the Board of Directors of Orkla ASA.
-The composition of the company's governing bodies is described on page 294.
+Under Norwegian law and in accordance with Orkla's current system of corporate democracy, Orkla employees have the right to elect up to four members of the Board of Directors of Orkla ASA.
+The composition of the company's governing bodies is described on page 342.